 Not Keeping Up With Estimated Taxes

 The Bureau of Labor Statistics projects that the number of self-employed workers will rise by 10.3 million during the decade ending in 2026, which means a lot more Americans will pay estimated taxes once a quarter.
-Failure to keep up with these payments and pay them on time will not only complicate things when it’s time to file your return — it could result in additional interest and penalties imposed by the IRS.
+Failure to keep up with these payments and pay them on time will not only complicate things when it’s time to file your return, but it could also result in additional interest and penalties imposed by the IRS.

 Underpaying Estimated Taxes